mattbaxter689/Air-Quality/README.md

 - [ ] Add a generic retry function for API and database inserts

 #### dbt_weather
-The code for this has changed and can be found [here](https://github.com/mattbaxter689/DBT-Air-Quality)
 - [ ] Add lag models comparing previous time stamps data
 - [ ] add models to flag if delta meets threshold
 - [ ] Add API logs to grafana application